sevmorris/debian-post-install-tasks/README.md

 # Generate keys on the local machine (skip if you already have a key pair):
 ssh-keygen -t rsa

+# It is strongly advised that you give the key a strong passphrase...

 # Copy contents of public key to remote authorized_keys
 # file (change {user} & {ip} as needed):
 scp ~/.ssh/id_rsa.pub {user}@{ip}: